-- a) any abnormality, congenital or acquired; or - b) any active, latent, acute or chronic disability; or - c) any wound, injury or sequelae from operation; or - d) any effect or side-effect of any prescribed or non- prescribed therapeutic, diagnostic or preventive medication taken;
+- b) any active, latent, acute or chronic disability; or - c) any wound, injury or sequelae from operation; or - d) any effect or side-effect of any prescribed or non-prescribed therapeutic, diagnostic or preventive medication taken;

-such as would entail a degree of functional incapacity which is likely to interfere with the safe operation of an aircraft or with the safe performance of duties.
+such as would entail a degree of functional incapacity which is likely to interfere with the safe operation of an aircraft or withthe safe performance of duties.

-Note. - Use of herbal medication and alternative treatment modalities requires particular attention to possible side-effects.
+Note.- Use of herbal medication and alternative treatment modalities requires particular attention to possible side-effects.